IvailoAleksandrov/JavaScript/README.md

 # Modern JavaScript 2.0 - 2023 Udemy Course

+*This is a 36+ hour in-depth course that will take you from the absolute beginning of JavaScript, learning about data types, functions and loops to learning DOM manipulation, asynchronous JS with promises, async/await and much more.
+You will even learn how to write unit tests for algorithms.
+We go into how JavaScript works under the hood including execution context, the call stack, event loop, etc. We learn about Webpack tooling and how to create a modern development environment.
+At the end, we build a Node.js/Express API with a custom Webpack frontend.*

+### ACQUIRING SKILLS

 **Basics & Fundamentals:** Data types, let & const variables, functions, conditionals, loops, object literals, etc